 Of course, it's worth highlighting that the grim outlook for the US does not necessarily mean GBP/USD will move up.
 While further figures on the scale of economic turmoil in the US are due to be released from the Fed and the Unemployment Bureau over the next few days are virtually guaranteed to make for distressing reading, losses for the dollar may not materialise.

 For one, the data could convince risk-averse investors to flee other currencies and pile onto the safety of the greenback, which remains the world's reserve currency and a safe haven for investors and traders on every continent.
-Furthermore, economic data coming out of the UK is hardly stellar.

 The OBR predicted on Tuesday that UK quarterly GDP could shrink by as much as 35% as a result of the crisis, while the Bank of England stated on Friday afternoon that hopes of a quick bounce back in the future should be tempered and that a long downturn looks likely.
 All of this could wipe out today's gains for the pound.